timweiss/WHALE-platform/README.md

 # WHALE
 Social Sensing environment with Experience Sampling capabilities.

+> [!IMPORTANT]
+> Wenn Sie auf der Suche nach Informationen zur Teilnahme an der aktuell laufenden WHALE-Studie sind, besuchen Sie bitte [diese Webseite](https://www.charlotte-fresenius-uni.de/whale-studie/).
+>
+> If you're looking for how to participate in the WHALE study, please [follow this link (in German)](https://www.charlotte-fresenius-uni.de/whale-studie/) for information on how to enrol in the study.

 ## Components
 * [Android App](app-android): The app that records sensor data.
 Needs to be installed on participant's devices
 * [Backend](backend): The backend that allows for data storage.
 Deployed on a server.